-can represent any entity and enable best-in-class performances with minimal operational and capital resource requirements.
+can represent any entity and enable best-in-class performances with minimal operational operational and capital resource requirements.

-MANISH KOHLI Global Head, Payments and Receivables, Treasury and Trade Solutions ith so much active innovation across the payments industry as a whole, it is a challenge to pick out the single advancement that has done the most to drive the payments industry forward over the past 10 years.
-Indeed, after a number of years in which innovation in the payments industry has frankly trailed the industries it serves, it could now be argued that we are squarely in a golden age of innovation.
+UPI: Leveraging Instant To Innovate For The Future of Payments ith so innov the pa indus ith so much active innovation across the payments industry as a whole, it is a challenge to pick out the single advancement that has done the most to drive the payments industry forward over the past 10 years.
+Indeed, after a number of years in which innovation in the payments citi industry has frankly trailed the industries it serves, it could now be argued that we are squarely in a golden age of innovation.
 Advancements in technology and consumer expectations have set the bar higher - and importantly, the most critical and meaningful changes are taking place within the traditional world of fiat currency.